The First Homestead

 The Freeman School, sometime in the 1880’s.
 Photo courtesy National Park Service.

-There is a brick house and orchard, and an old freighting road, from Missouri River to the mountains runs for nearly a mile through the place, with rows of giant cottonwoods planted by Mr. Freeman on either side.
-On the hill at one corner of the farm, overlooking the valley and the freighting road is the grave of Daniel Freeman.
-It is proposed that the United States shall purchase this first homestead from the Freeman family and make it a public park to commemorate what is regarded as the most important law passed by the United States and the place where that law was first applied.
+There is a brick house and orchard, and an old freighting road from the Missouri River to the mountains runs for nearly a mile through the place, with rows of giant cottonwoods planted by Mr. Freeman on either side.
+On the hill at one corner of the farm, overlooking the valley and the freighting road, is the grave of Daniel Freeman.
+It is proposed that the United States purchase this first homestead from the Freeman family and make it a public park to commemorate what is regarded as the most important law passed by the United States and the place where that law was first applied.

 Freeman School